 - Do not start works until you receive your ‘letter of offer’

 - Grant offers are valid for eight months from the date you receive your ‘letter of offer’

 Top Tip – incorrect bank details can delay your grant payment.
 When entering your BIC and IBAN make sure the details are correct.

-3. Your Installer applies to ESB Networks
+3. Your Company applies to ESB Networks

 - Your installer must apply to ESB Networks to connect the solar PV system to the electricity network.

-- They must do this before installing the Solar PV system.
+- They must do this before installing the solar PV system.
 This application process takes at least 4 weeks / 20 working days.

-4. Install the solar PV system
+4. Install the Solar PV system

 - Once your connection to ESB has been approved, the installation can go ahead.
-You either pay the Solar PV Company or make a payment agreement.
+You either pay the solar PV company or make a payment agreement.

 - Your solar PV company will give you the documentation related to your installation.
 They will submit copies to SEAI electronically.